ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard

 ($1 = 0.9093 euros)

-(Reporting by Foo Yun Chee; Editing by Kenneth Maxwell and Chizu Nomiyama)
+(Reporting by Foo Yun Chee; Additional reporting by Supantha Mukherjee in Stockholm; Editing by Kenneth Maxwell and Chizu Nomiyama)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))